Kalispera Greece Ikaria.

 But Icarus became crazy of happiness when he flew over the Aegean Sea, and of course he came too close to the sun, the wax melted and he plunged to a certain death on a small cliff about 50 meters from the coast of Ikaria.

-The village of Vrodi in Ikaria where it is said that Icarus plunged into the sea.
+The village of Chrysostomos near Vaoni where Icarus is said to have plunged into the sea.

-The village of Vrodi where it is said that Icarus plunged into the sea.
+The village of Chrysostomos near Vaoni where Icarus is said to have plunged into the sea.

 READ MORE ABOUT IKARIA